haddocking/haddock3/docs/continuing_runs.md

 cp -r run1 run2
 ```

+You can also copy the run to different folders because HADDOCK3 treats
+internal paths as relative paths.
+Therefore, modules can communicate
+with each other regardless of the absolute location of the run
+directory.
+The same applies to the installation requirements.
+Provided
+the installation process was the same, you can copy HADDOCK3 run over
+different machines.

 In the configuration file, edit the `run_dir` parameter to `run2` to
 match the newly created folder. `run1` and `run2` are arbitrary names.

+**Important:** The `run_dir` path must point to the new run directoy
+**relatively** from where you will run the configuration file.
+Otherwise, use an absolute path.

 Then, proceed by editing the configuration file as discussed in the
 previous examples.
 Finally, run: